Maxim D. Shrayer: Literary career

-Shrayer's literary exploration of the lives of Russian immigrants continued with his book A Russian Immigrant: Three Novellas.
-With A Russian Immigrant, Shrayer reaffirms his commitment to writing about the lives of Russian (Soviet) Jews abroad.
-In the words of Debra Lawless, "Shrayer poses many profound questions about what it means to be an immigrant carrying 'the baggage of memory' in his new book A Russian Immigrant: Three Novellas."
+Shrayer's literary exploration of the lives of Russian immigrants continued with A Russian Immigrant: Three Novellas.
+With this book, he reaffirmed his commitment to writing about the lives of Russian (Soviet) Jews abroad.
+Debra Lawless wrote, "Shrayer poses many profound questions about what it means to be an immigrant carrying 'the baggage of memory' in his new book A Russian Immigrant: Three Novellas."

-In 2020 Shrayer, initially in response to the election-year politics, and later to COVID-19, Shrayer wrote a series of poems in English, which appeared as a book, Of Politics and Pandemics: Songs of a Russian Immigrant.
+In 2020, Shrayer, initially as a response to the election-year politics, and later to COVID-19, wrote a series of poems in English, which appeared as a book, Of Politics and Pandemics: Songs of a Russian Immigrant.
 The voice of the book stems in part from the voice of Shrayer's A Russian Immigrant: Three Novellas.
-Critic and Reed College Professor Marat Grinberg wrote of Shrayer's poetry collection: "'A Russian Immigrant' writing in English because it is 'a survival instinct,' since his 'audience is here,' both offers his American readers a rich lesson in Russian poetry and reminds them that traditional form does not preclude inventiveness and boldness of opinions."
-Since 2020, Shrayer's poetic output in English has increased, resulting in publications in periodicals and in the publication, in 2024, fo his second English-language collection, Kindred.
-According to the publisher, Finishing Line Press, Shrayer's Kinship "weaves together some of the principal themes in modern Jewish history: ancestry in Eastern Europe, the Shoah, antisemitism, exile, displacement and immigration, Zionism and Israel."
-Poet and translator Boris Dralyuk said about Kinship: “Maxim D. Shrayer‘s new collection radiates the sad airy warmth of a home lost but never forgotten.
+Critic and Reed College Professor Marat Grinberg wrote of the collection: "'A Russian Immigrant' writing in English because it is 'a survival instinct,' since his 'audience is here,' both offers his American readers a rich lesson in Russian poetry and reminds them that traditional form does not preclude inventiveness and boldness of opinions."

+Since 2020, Shrayer's poetic output in English has increased, resulting in publications in periodicals and in the 2024 publication of his second English-language collection, Kindred.
+According to the publisher, Finishing Line Press, the book "weaves together some of the principal themes in modern Jewish history: ancestry in Eastern Europe, the Shoah, antisemitism, exile, displacement and immigration, Zionism and Israel."
+Poet and translator Boris Dralyuk said, "Maxim D. Shrayer's new collection radiates the sad airy warmth of a home lost but never forgotten.
 There is a gentle, inviting glow to the poems, though the light they shed often lands on tragedy.
-With Kinship, Shrayer has expanded his place in the pantheon of émigré poets.”
+With Kinship, Shrayer has expanded his place in the pantheon of émigré poets."

+In 2025, Ben Yehuda Press released Zion Square, Shrayer's third collection of English-language poetry.
+In a conversation with the book critic Deborah Kalb, Shrayer stated, "October 7 is the collection's tuning fork, and it would be fair to describe Zion Square as a meditation on writing about wars while living between languages and cultures."
+The poet David Biespiel said, "with a stubborn belief that poetry must be healing, Shrayer writes poems that break through boundaries and fears, accept defeat, and yearn for pleasure."

 According to Shrayer, the onset of the COVID-19 pandemic and the isolation led to the creation of his literary memoir Immigrant Baggage: Morticians, Purloined Diaries, and Other Theatrics of Exile (2023), which he had completed prior to Russia's invasion of Ukraine in February 2022.
-Critic and Stanley Kubrick biographer David Mikics described Immigrant Baggage as a compact, pang-filled, hilarious marvel," whereas the writer David Samuels (writer), literary editor of Tablet (magazine), where sections of the book originally appeared, wrote that "Shrayer has the sharp humor of a Russian literary outsider, the longings of a Jewish emigre, and the artistic discipline to examine his experiences without sentiment or shtick.
+Critic and Stanley Kubrick biographer David Mikics described it as a "compact, pang-filled, hilarious marvel," whereas the writer David Samuels, literary editor of Tablet, in which sections of the book originally appeared, wrote that "Shrayer has the sharp humor of a Russian literary outsider, the longings of a Jewish emigre, and the artistic discipline to examine his experiences without sentiment or shtick.
 Nabokov would have read this book with pleasure."